Cecilia Colledge: Career

 Colledge began skating after watching the 1928 World Championships, which were held in London.
 Her mother, Margaret, had been invited by the mother of Maribel Vinson.
 At the event, Cecilia was inspired by the performances of Sonja Henie and Maribel Vinson, who won gold and silver respectively.

 During her career, Colledge was coached by Eva Keats and Jacques Gerschwiler.
+Gerschwiler was a former gymnastics teacher; according to Colledge, he was "very progressive in his ideas".
+Colledge also stated that since she was his youngest pupil, he tested his theories on her.
+He directed her to take ballet lessons, as well as "stretch" lessons from Miss Lee, an acrobatics instructor and former circus performer.
+Gerschwiler came up with the layback spin while watching Lee train Colledge how to do backbends with a rope tied around Colledge's waist.

 At age eleven years and four months, she represented Great Britain at the 1932 Winter Olympics, where she became the youngest Olympic figure skater.
 She placed 8th in the event.

 She won the silver medal at the 1933 European Championships.
 She won her first British national title in 1935.
 She won the bronze medal at the 1935 European Championships and the silver medal at the 1935 World Championships.

 In 1936, she won her second national title and her second Europeans silver medal.
 At the 1936 European Championships, Colledge landed a double salchow jump, becoming the first woman to perform a double jump in competition.
 At age fifteen, she represented Great Britain at the 1936 Winter Olympics, where she won the silver medal behind Henie, finishing a very close second to her, became one of the youngest figure skating Olympic medalists.
 After the school figures section, Colledge and Henie were virtually neck and neck with Colledge trailing by just a few points.
 According to Sandra Stevenson in The Independent on 21 April 2008, "the closeness [of the competition] infuriated Henie, who, when the result for that section was posted on a wall in the competitors' lounge, swiped the piece of paper and tore it into little pieces.
 The draw for the free skating [then] came under suspicion after Henie landed the plum position of skating last, while Colledge had to perform second of the 26 competitors.
 The early start was seen as a disadvantage, with the audience not yet whipped into a clapping frenzy and the judges known to become freer with their higher marks as the event proceeded.
 Years later, a fairer, staggered draw was adopted to counteract this situation".